Norman Foster Foundation Atelier 2019—Robotics

-The third edition of the Norman Foster Foundation Robotics Atelier will take place on 4-8 November 2019, with the support of the Rolex Institute.
+The third edition of the Norman Foster Foundation Robotics Atelier took place on 4-8 November 2019, with the support of the Rolex Institute.

 Described by the Workshop Mentor, Xavier De Kestelier, as ‘the inception of the Fourth Industrial Revolution,’ the third edition of the Robotics Atelier, which took place from the 4th to the 8th November of 2019, tested the limits of 3D printing and its potential applications.